Prehistoric Peeps (film)

 Prehistoric Peeps is a 1905 British one-reeler film, starring Sebastian Smith, directed by Lewin Fitzhamon and produced by the Hepworth Manufacturing Company.
 The only existing print has been preserved by the British Film Institute.

 The film is one of the "cavemen comedies", an early film genre which was inspired by the cartoon series Prehistoric Peeps by Edward Tennyson Reed.
 The film depicts the first onscreen non-avian dinosaurs in film history, portrayed by actors inside pantomime models.
-A copy of the film was uploaded onto YouTube in 2024.
+A low quality copy of the film was uploaded onto YouTube in 2024.
+Additionally, a higher quality copy was uploaded in July 2026, and a full quality copy was uploaded in September 2026.